adriromer/peopleapi-challenge-hs/README.md

 # peopleApiChallenge
-Simple People api for HungerStation
+Simple People api for HungerStation Challenge.

+Built in Python with Flask Framework and SQLArchemy library ORM.